Qiskit/qiskit-tutorials/community/games/README.md

 * [Quantum Animations](../creative/quantum_animations.ipynb) - A simple example of making pixel art animations with quantum computers.

+* [Quantum Coin Game](Quantum-Coin-Game.ipynb) - A quantum coin game to illustrate the power of quantum superposition and interference.

 ## Contributing

 Each game should have a Jupyter notebook in which the game is played, and in which the quantumness behind the game mechanic is explained.